pseuyi/blog/content/blog/backfilling-2/index.md

 i've decided after careful consideration that RC is the best place for me to backfill programming to my brain. when i imagined moving on from my first job as a software engineer to the next one, i realized that the primary allure of this fantasy rested on either a) proving to others i could find a better job than my current one, b) proving to others that i could obtain better pay or, c) some combination of a) and b). this felt super extrinsic to me, my needs, and my desire to connect with like-minded individuals. i feel really lucky that i can afford to navel gaze this hard while living in nyc and will be doing my best to not take that for granted.

-todo: i will try to document in the next few days what the rc admissions process was like and thoughts on my last job.
+TODO: i will try to document soon what the rc admissions process was like and thoughts on my last job.